oracle-livelabs/analytics-ai/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-model-univariate.md

 Select a file from local filesystem or drag and drop the desired file.
 ![](../images/detect-anomaly-upload-data-form.png " ")

-**Note: The detection data can have up to 30,000 data points (number of signals times number of timestamps).
-If the trained model contains univariate models, it requires at least 20 timestamps to generate anomaly.**
+**Note: The detection data can have up to 30,000 data points (number of signals times number of timestamps).**

 Once the test file is uploaded, now click Detect button.